ysbaddaden/artanis/README.md

     not found (path): 19.14 µs

 Keep in mind these numbers tell nothing about reality.
-They only measure how fast the generated `Application.call` is in a particular case.
+They only measure how fast the generated `Application.call(request)` method is in predefined cases.

 ## License